AgustaWestland Apache: Overview

 In May 2005, the first Apache-equipped regiment achieved operational status.
-The Westland Apache has replaced the Westland Lynx AH7 as the British Army's tactical attack helicopter.
-The Apache is currently operated by two regiments of the Army Air Corps (3 Regt AAC and 4 Regt AAC) as part of 1st Aviation Brigade (United Kingdom).
-The Apache is intended to operate in the armed reconnaissance and attack roles, similar to the US usage of Apaches during the 1991 Gulf War.
-Unlike US versions, the Westland Apache has been partially navalised and now serves aboard Royal Navy ships in addition to its land-based role.
+The Westland Apache replaced the Westland Lynx AH7 as the British Army's tactical attack helicopter.
+The Apache was operated by two regiments of the Army Air Corps (3 Regt AAC and 4 Regt AAC) as part of 1st Aviation Brigade.
+The Apache was intended to operate in the armed reconnaissance and attack roles, similar to the US usage of Apaches during the 1991 Gulf War.
+Unlike US versions, the Westland Apache had been partially navalised and for a time served aboard Royal Navy ships in addition to its land-based role.
 It achieved maritime certification in December 2005 aboard HMS Ocean.
 On 17 November 2006, HMS Ark Royal became the first aircraft carrier to land an Apache AH1.

 They first appeared in combat as part of Operation Herrick in Afghanistan in May 2006.
 In August 2006, the intense usage of Apaches in Afghanistan led to British commanders admitting that weapons and spare parts were being used at a far greater rate, and subsequently a greater cost, than anticipated.
 On 11 November 2007, it was reported that half of the Apache gunships in British service had been grounded as they had fallen below the level considered "fit for purpose", along with several other British Helicopters such as the Chinook and Merlin HC3.
 By November 2008, the situation had further declined, out of 67 aircraft only 20 were available for combat operations.
 In 2009, AgustaWestland was awarded a contract for support services for the Apache and many components such as the Longbow radar; in the following months senior officers noted that the support change had resulted in higher availability.
 In June 2011, civilian maintainers of the Apache at Wattisham Airfield threatened industrial action over a pay dispute.

 In October 2008 it was announced that Prince Harry had begun the process of qualifying to become an Apache pilot.
 In May 2010, the terrorist organisation Al Qaeda threatened to abduct the prince if he piloted an Apache in Afghanistan.
 In April 2011, Prince Harry was promoted to captain following his completion of Apache conversion training.
 In June 2011, sections of the media reported that Prince Harry was to deploy to Afghanistan as an Apache pilot in 2012.
 He subsequently deployed to Afghanistan as part of 662 Squadron in September 2012.

 Three Apaches were deployed to Bardufoss Air Station in Norway in January 2019.
 The deployment, known as Exercise Clockwork, represented the aircraft's first cold weather training within the Arctic Circle.